BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

 i) The Competition shall require all players and club officials to have signed the FA’s Respect Codes of Conduct and produce these if so requested by the League Management committee.
 The participating clubs taking part in the fixture shall identify a team captain designated with a captain’s armband who has a responsibility to offer support in the management of the on-field discipline of his/her team mates.
 Prior to each match the participating teams and officials shall conduct the Respect Handshake

 11. REPORTING RESULTS.

 a) The Secretary must receive within 2 days of the date played, the result of each Competition match in the prescribed manner.
 This must include the forename(s) and surname of the team players (in block letters) and also the Referee markings required by Rule 13, or any other information required by the Competition.
-Failure to do so will incur a fine of £15.00 and £3.00 per day, and/or the Club being dealt with as the Management Committee decide.
-This information is to be received on the Fulltime website by the time stated.
-This is to include all National, County and BDFA Cup Competitions.
+Failure to do so will incur a fine of £15.00 and/or the Club being dealt with as the Management Committee decide.
+(Note: This information is to be received on the Fulltime website by the time stated.
+This is to include all National, County and BDFA Cup Competitions).

-b) Both Home and Away Clubs must telephone the required details of the match together with the Goal scorers in the games to the results Secretary on the day of the match as follows:
+b) Both Clubs shall telephone the result of each match, together with the goal scorers, to the results Secretary on the day of the match as follows:

 i) Saturday Section before 5.15pm

 ii) Sunday Section before 2.15 pm

 iii) County Cup matches (if Sunday afternoon Kick-off) before 4.45pm